Automation bias: Factors

 The presence of automatic aids, as one source puts it, "diminishes the likelihood that decision makers will either make the cognitive effort to seek other diagnostic information or process all available information in cognitively complex ways."
 It also renders users more likely to conclude their assessment of a situation too hastily after being prompted by an automatic aid to take a specific course of action.

 According to one source, there are three main factors that lead to automation bias.
-First, the human tendency to choose the least cognitive approach to decision-making, which is called the cognitive miser hypothesis.
+First, the human tendency to choose the least cognitive approach to decision-making, a phenomenon termed the cognitive miser hypothesis.
 Second, the tendency of humans to view automated aids as having an analytical ability superior to their own.
 Third, the tendency of humans to reduce their own effort when sharing tasks, either with another person or with an automated aid.

 Other factors leading to an over-reliance on automation and thus to automation bias include inexperience in a task (though inexperienced users tend to be most benefited by automated decision support systems), lack of confidence in one's own abilities, a lack of readily available alternative information, or desire to save time and effort on complex tasks or high workloads.
 It has been shown that people who have greater confidence in their own decision-making abilities tend to be less reliant on external automated support, while those with more trust in decision support systems (DSS) were more dependent upon it.

 Screen design

-One study, published in the Journal of the American Medical Informatics Association, found that the position and prominence of advice on a screen can impact the likelihood of automation bias, with prominently displayed advice, correct or not, is more likely to be followed; another study, however, seemed to discount the importance of this factor.
+One study, published in the Journal of the American Medical Informatics Association, found that the position and prominence of advice on a screen can impact the likelihood of automation bias, where prominently displayed advice, correct or not, is more likely to be followed.
+Another study, however, seemed to discount the importance of this factor.
 According to another study, a greater amount of on-screen detail can make users less "conservative" and thus increase the likelihood of automation bias.
 One study showed that making individuals accountable for their performance or the accuracy of their decisions reduced automation bias.